 Fresno State Baseball Wall of Fame video (thank you FSU for the amazing video)!!

-INDUCTED: I eventually was nominated to the Fresno State Baseball Hall of Fame, Click on the picture above to watch my Fresno State Baseball Hall of Fame induction video.
-I joined alot of other great players, including many former major league players like Terry Pendleton and Mark Gardner and others described above.
+INDUCTED: I eventually was nominated and inducted into the Fresno State Baseball Hall of Fame, Click on the picture above to watch my Fresno State Baseball Hall of Fame induction video.
+I joined a lot of other great players, including many former major league players like Terry Pendleton and Mark Gardner and others.

-Here was my plaque that hangs at the stadium (Beiden Field).
+Here was my plaque that hangs at what's now called Bob Bennet diamond.

 Cincinnati Reds – going pro!

-Our 1989 team features THREE first round draft picks (I am not sure that has ever happened either before or since).
+FIRSTIES: Our 1989 team features THREE first round draft picks (I am not sure that has ever happened either before or since).
 These guys could play.
-Their talent levels helped me realize what the talent level was going to be in pro ball where competition becomes a bit more fierce.
+Their talent levels helped me realize what the talent level was going to be in pro ball where competition becomes a bit more fierce, and it did.